Commander, Submarine Force, U.S. Pacific Fleet

-Commander, Submarine Force, U.S. Pacific Fleet (COMSUBPAC) is the principal advisor to the Commander, United States Pacific Fleet (COMPACFLT) for submarine matters.
+The Commander, Submarine Force, U.S. Pacific Fleet (COMSUBPAC) is the principal advisor to the Commander, United States Pacific Fleet (COMPACFLT) for submarine matters.
 The Pacific Submarine Force (SUBPAC) includes attack, ballistic missile and auxiliary submarines, submarine tenders, floating submarine docks, deep submergence vehicles and submarine rescue vehicles throughout the Pacific.

 The Force provides anti-submarine warfare, anti-surface ship warfare, precision land strike, mine warfare, intelligence, surveillance and early warning and special warfare capabilities to the U.S. Indo-Pacific Command and strategic deterrence capabilities to the U.S. Strategic Command.

 COMSUBPAC's mission is to provide the training, logistical plans, manpower and operational plans and support and tactical development necessary to maintain the ability of the Force to respond to both peacetime and wartime demands.

 Submarines and Units

-These are the submarines and related units reporting to COMSUBPAC.

-Pearl Harbor, Hawaii
+The units and submarines reporting to Submarine Force, U.S. Pacific Fleet are:

+Fleet Activities Yokosuka

+Fleet Activities Yokosuka in Yokosuka, Japan is home to Submarine Group 7.

+Naval Station Pearl Harbor

+Naval Station Pearl Harbor, in Hawaii, is home to the following submarine squadrons: